 Clear out the gut prior to using gut-healing foods & supplements.

 Warning: It is possible to “strip” the gut with too much “colon cleansing.”
-This should — at most — be done rarely, with caution, and with consult of your doctor.
+This should — at most — be done rarely, with caution, as a last resort, and with consult of your doctor.

 The Gut-Healing Fast